cisagov/ScubaGear/baselines/exo.md

 <!--Policy: MS.EXO.2.2v1; Criticality: SHALL -->
 - _Rationale:_ An adversary may modify the `FROM` field of an email such that it appears to be a legitimate email sent by an agency, facilitating phishing attacks.
 Publishing an SPF policy for each agency domain mitigates forged `FROM` fields by providing a means for recipients to detect emails spoofed in this way.
-SPF is required for FCEB departments and agencies by Binding Operational Directive (BOD) 18-01, “Enhance Email and Web Security”.
+SPF is required for FCEB departments and agencies by Binding Operational Directive (BOD) 18-01, "Enhance Email and Web Security".
 - _Last modified:_ June 2023

 ### Resources